 Boulder Shelter for the Homeless

-We are Ending Homelessness One Person at a Time
+We End Homelessness One Person at a Time

 How Housing Focused Shelter Works

 Housing Focused shelter works by providing temporary shelter to people experiencing homelessness while rapidly working to connect them with permanent housing solutions.
-We provide a pathway to permanent housing, based on a foundation of safe shelter, food, and case management support that helps them overcome the many obstacles they face in obtaining permanent housing.
+We provide a pathway to permanent housing, based on a foundation of safe shelter, food, mental health counseling, medical assistance and case management support that helps them overcome the many obstacles they face in obtaining permanent housing.
 Every single client staying at the Shelter is offered the same access to resources and services that will help them end their homelessness.

 Housing Focused Results